Real Fruit Popsicles with Pink Grapefruit and Oranges

 Overhead photo of a homemade popsicle recipe in a silver star shaped basket.

-To continue my summer obsession with popsicles I have squeezed the juice from fresh ripe citrus and made Ruby Red Grapefruit and Orange Popsicles.
+To continue my summer obsession with popsicles, I have squeezed the juice from fresh, ripe citrus and made Ruby Red Grapefruit and Orange Popsicles.

-They are real fruit popsicles which makes the recipe as healthy as you can get.
 There are only two ingredients for this juicy and colorful citrus fruit treat.

 Front picture of real fruit popsicles sticking up out of ice in an openweave silver basket.